jorisroovers/memclient/README.md

-  set          Sets a key value pair get          Retrieves a key delete       Deletes a key list         Lists all keys
+  set          Sets a key value pair get          Retrieves a key delete       Deletes a key flush        Flush all cache keys (they will still show in 'list', but will return 'NOT FOUND') version      Show server version list         Lists all keys

 Run 'memclient COMMAND --help' for more information on a command.